CloudCannon/documentation/_sharing/1-non-developers.md

 ![Share](/img/sharing/3.png){: .screenshot}

-To share with a site to Content Writer:
+To share with a site with a non-developer:

 1. Go to the *Sharing* tab in site settings
-2. Click *Share with another person*
-3. Type in the user's email address
+2. Type in the user's email address
-4. Select *View and Update Content*
-5. Save changes
+3. Choose Non-Developer as the share level
+5. Click Add Share

 ![Share](/img/sharing/1.png){: .screenshot}